ZhangJiangtao-0108/DataPreProcess_packages/README.md

 - SUM:Calculate the sum value of each dimension
 - VAR:Calculate the var value of each dimension
 - STD:Calculate the std value of each dimension
+- POS&ROA:Calculate the position and rotation value of each time

 ### Parameter Settings
 #### 1.Data processing and feature extraction parameter setting
 ```json